-Checkout TrackingSM provides purchase-tracking data by industry, including market size, share and trend for both online and brick and mortar sales, harvested from the receipts of real consumers.
+Checkout provides purchase-tracking data by industry, including market size, share, and trend, harvested from the receipts of real consumers.

 For a more granular view on e-commerce, consumer-centered industry issues, and custom analysis, check out our suite of solutions:

 Checkout: How a Home-Textiles Manufacturer Averted Delisting and Built a Better Partnership With a Key Retailer

 A home-textiles manufacturer found itself facing an increasingly common, and dangerous, problem with distribution.
 The manufacturer learned one of its key retail partners was rethinking its strategy and looking to reduce the number of items it carried in its bedding department.
 Buyers at the retailer hinted that the manufacturer’s linen brand might be delisted in the process.
 The manufacturer turned to Checkout for help.

 A retailer, let’s call it Client X, had seen revenue drop for several consecutive back-to-school seasons but was unclear what was causing the downturn.
 Was the retailer losing customers to rivals?
 Were existing customers spending less?
 Were the items the retailer sold simply not resonating with today’s consumers?

 Manufacturers must convince retailers that their version of the hot, new thing should be on store shelves.
 See how our client proved tablet/laptop buyers spend twice as much on electronics overall compared to other buyers.